Cao Zhang

-Cao Zhang (189? – 1 August 223), courtesy name Ziwen, nickname "The Yellow Goatee" (黃鬚兒), was a prince of the state of Cao Wei during the Three Kingdoms period of China.
+Cao Zhang (189? – 1 August 223), courtesy name Ziwen, nicknamed "The Yellow Goatee" (黃鬚兒), was a prince of the state of Cao Wei during the Three Kingdoms period of China.
 He was a son of Cao Cao, a warlord who rose to power towards the end of the Han dynasty and laid the foundation of Wei.
 Cao Zhang was said to have wrestled and killed wild animals with his bare hands.
 He also served as a general under his father, having led his troops to significant victories against Wuhuan incursions on the northern frontier.

 Background

 The second of Cao Cao's four sons by Lady Bian, Cao Zhang was said to excel and obsessed in archery and armed combat in his youth so much so that he would fight fierce beasts with his bare hands.
 Though Cao Cao criticised his lack of academic knowledge, Cao Zhang had always aspired to pursue a career in the military.
 Once, his father sent him to the imperial university to study, but Cao Zhang lamented to his aides, saying a real man should command the army to make a name for himself instead of becoming a Academician (博士; boshi).